 A Pap test cannot be done if you are on your period.
-It’s best not to have douched or used medication or spermicide in your vagina 24-48 hours before your exam.
+Also, you should avoid douching, having intercourse, using vaginal medicaiton, or putting spermicide in your vagin for 48 hours before your exam.

 If you wish to be screened for sexually transmitted infections, let your clinician know.